United States Coast and Geodetic Survey: Flags and pennants

+The flag of the superintendent, later director, of the U.S. Coast and Geodetic Survey changed over the years.
+LEFT: Superintendent's flag, 1899.
+CENTER: Director's flag, 1925.
+RIGHT: Director's flag, 1934.

+When the Coast and Geodetic Survey's flag was authorized in 1899, a superintendent's flag also was authorized, which ships flew when the superintendent was aboard.
+By 1925, the design of what was by then the director's flag had changed.
+By 1934, it had changed again so that it included two stars in a manner similar to that of U.S. Navy rear admirals.
+The 1934 flag later became the flag of rear admirals of the NOAA Commissioned Officer Corps.

 Under ESSA, the Coast and Geodetic Survey retained its distinct identity, and its ships continued to fly the Coast and Geodetic Survey flag as a distinctive mark, as well as the Coast and Geodetic Survey commission pennants, during the ESSA years.
 However, the ESSA flag, in use from 1965 to 1970, was adapted from the Coast and Geodetic Survey flag by adding a blue circle to the center of the Survey flag, with a stylized, diamond-shaped map of the world within the blue circle.
 The blue circle containing the map lay entirely within the red triangle.

 The NOAA flag also was adapted from the Coast and Geodetic Survey flag by adding the NOAA emblem – a circle divided into two parts by the white silhouette of a flying seagull, with the roughly triangular portion above the bird being dark blue and the portion below it a lighter blue – to the center of the old Survey flag.
 The NOAA emblem lies entirely within the red triangle.
 In the NOAA fleet, ships fly the NOAA flag as a distinctive mark as well as commission pennants identical to those of ships of the Coast and Geodetic Survey fleet.